fahruazzuhd/momanga/README.md

 # momanga
-Momanga is an android aplication for reading manga
+Momanga is an android application for reading manga